aztemi/wc-solana-pay/README.txt

 1. After activating the plugin, go to **WooCommerce > Settings**.
 Choose **Payments** tab and select **Pay with Solana Pay**.
 2. Select **Enable Pay with Solana Pay** checkbox.
 3. Add your Solana wallet address to the **Merchant Wallet Address** field.
 4. Choose **Solana Network**.
-Try first in Test Mode by selecting **Devnet**.
 Select **Mainnet-Beta** for the Production Mode.
+(You can try first in Test Mode by selecting **Devnet**.
+Get free tokens for testing from the [Devnet Faucet](https://apps.aztemi.com/wc-solana-pay/faucet/).)
 5. Enable Solana Tokens you want to accept.
-You can adjust their "% Commission" to compensate for fluctuations in tokens prices.
+You can adjust their **% Commission** to compensate for fluctuations in tokens prices.
 6. Click **Save changes**.

 = Minimum Requirements =